GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 .. _-Q:

-**-Q**
-    Dry-run; no movie is made, but all the movie scripts we build are left in the *prefix* directory for further examination.
+**-Q**\ [**s**]
-    Any background and foreground scripts derived from **-S** will be run since they may produce data needed when building the movie scripts.
-If combined with **-M** then only the cover plot is generated.
+    Debugging: Leave all files and directories we create behind for inspection.
+Alternatively, append **s** to only build movie scripts but not perform any execution.
+The exception involves the optional background script derived from **-Sb** since it may produce data needed when building the movie scripts.

 .. _-Sb: